Kids rise to the 'do your :bit' challenge

 The 'do your :bit' challenge is an international competition for 8-to-14-year-olds (extending to 15-year-olds in 2021).
 For the 2019/20 challenge, entries were submitted in from over 50 countries on every continent.

 Students (especially many girls) become more enthusiastic about digital learning when you add social purpose...

 By taking part in the challenge, young people are immersed in creative exercises with technology to provide solutions to the Global Goals for Sustainable Development.
 In 2019/20 for example, children explored issues which affect their local communities, from climate change and deforestation, to water pollution and animal welfare.

 Kids all over the world take part in workshops and hackathons which provide the hands-on experience of coding and prototyping with the micro:bit.
 They learn about the Global Goals and are encouraged to develop their ideas to solve problems with technology.
 For many young people, this is their first experience of getting hands-on with coding.

 The do your :bit challenge has been a fantastic way to help students channel their passion for improving the world into learning skills for the future.

 Allison Bellwood, Creator and Director, World's Largest Lesson

-The challenge ran from September 2019 to February 2020 and attracted over 1,000 entries from all over the world, with the help and support of over 50 community partner organisations.
-The entries culminated in a wide range of innovative prototypes and concepts, from solutions to protect sharks in Costa Rica, raise awareness of deforestation in the USA and reduce oil spillages in Nigeria.
+The entries submitted for the challenge in 19/20 offered a wide range of innovative prototypes and concepts, from solutions to protect sharks in Costa Rica, raise awareness of deforestation in the USA and reduce oil spillages in Nigeria.

 Solutions to local issues